unthingable/monster-jam/docs/README.md

 ### Toggling devices

-When Device Selector is on, press **SELECT+PAD** to toggle a device.
+When Device Selector is in sticky mode (CONTROL not held), press **SELECT+PAD** to toggle a device on/off.
-Note that Device Selector must be in sticky mode so that CONTROL button is not held, otherwise SELECT will behave differently.
+If CONTROL is held, SELECT will behave differently.

 ### Page navigation